Skip to content

 KeyDefaultWhat it does

 timeout(unset)Default per-attempt wall-clock cap.
 Unset means no timeout.
-Tasks only — services don’t have a per-attempt timeout.
+Applies to both tasks and services.

 log_max_size100MBDefault per-run log cap.
 Units b/kb/mb/gb/tb.
 Bare 0 and negatives are rejected.